 Read more: Low budget branding »

 Lots of non-profit organizations focus on a specific location or have multiple locations.
 You want people in your area to find you.
 If that’s the case for your organization, make sure that your website is findable on Google maps.
-Enter the information about your organization via Google Local Business Center.
+Enter the information about your organization via Google My Business.
 Check out our local SEO plugin if your non-profit organization focuses on multiple or specific locations.
 That’ll really pay off!

 Keep reading: Ranking your local business: introduction »

 Mobile search is becoming more and more important.
-Google announced that in 2018 the rankings in the search engines will be based on the mobile index.
 So it’s very important that your website is mobile-friendly.
 Lots of people will search for and visit your website on a mobile phone.
 The design should be responsive and your site speed on mobile should be in order.
 Check out Google’s mobile-friendliness test to see whether or not your site is mobile friendly.

 Conclusion on non-profit SEO